-Re-design the Delta in-flight entertainment system for a school project.
+Re-design the Delta in-flight entertainment system for an academic project.

 2020 has been a life altering year for many individuals.